jhu-library-operations/grype-action/README.md

 # grype-scan-repo-action
-A github action to scan a repository with grype
+A github action to scan a repository with grype.
+This uses the dockerized version of the [grype_scan_repo](https://github.com/jhu-library-operations/grype_scan_repo) script that we created.
+It runs a a github action and will fail if vulnerablilities are round.
+This can allow for a discussion about if they can be an accepted risk.
+The PR can still be merged with failed checks, so this can be overriden.

 ## Inputs
 ### grype-options
 **Optional** The options to pass to grype.
+For the severity, because of quote passing and such, do not quote the severity filter.
+It may fail to catch things if it winds up quoted.

 ## Outputs
 **None**